muratk5n/thirdwave/en/README.md

 ---

-That's good move, bad history is probably holding Europe back partly from engaging more with Africa.
+That's good move, bad history is probably holding Europe back from engaging more with Africa.

 Al Jazeera: "Netherlands apologises for Dutch government’s role in slavery"